-I became involved in the pro-life movement over 8 years when I started working for the Vitae Foundation.
+I became involved in the pro-life movement over 8 years when I started working for another pro-life organization.
 Since graduating MSU in 2004 with a Bachelor’s Degree in Public Relations I have worked in the non-profit world.
-I decided I wanted to help save lives and came to work for the pro-life media group Vitae in 2007.
 I met Abby in 2009 and was instantly drawn to her courage in leaving the abortion industry.
 When she started her ministry to help others and ultimately help end abortion, I had to be a part of this great cause.
 I was born and raised on a farm in Missouri and I know that value of hard work and dedication and will bring that to ATTWN every day.
-I was married on June 6, 2015 and am a wife to an amazing husband and stepmother to an amazing 13 year old daughter.
+I was married in 2015 and am a wife to an amazing husband and stepmother to an amazing 13 year old daughter.
 My husband and I cannot wait to bring more children into this world.

 I chose to become involved in the ministry because I believe every voice should be heard, especially those who can’t speak for themselves.
 I come from a background in business administration, graduating with that degree from Texas State in 2012.
 I’ve always been a “behind the scenes” kind of gal, most recently working in the office of a surgeon where I handled the medical billing.
 In March of 2013, I married my husband, Kyle and in February 2016 we were blessed with our little girl, Karley.
 I always knew I wanted to be a stay at home mom but after crunching the numbers we knew it would make things very difficult but we decided to take a leap of faith.
 I have also always wanted to be apart of the prolife movement in some way, just never knew how I could use my personality and skills for the movement.
 When Abby reached out to me about this position I just knew immediately this would be a perfect way for me to use my organization and consistent need to be doing something to help the unborn.
 I love how I’m able to be a mommy and help ATTWN with the behind the scenes tasks that keep the wheels of the organization turning.
 I’m excited to walk on this journey with the amazing women that I have already met and I can’t wait to see how I will grow because of them.